 WHAT IS THE ROLE OF THE FACILITY'S SAFETY COORDINATOR OR AGENCY SAFETY MANAGER?

-The facility's safety coordinator or agency safety manager for each institution/agency is primarily responsible for reviewing the supervisor's and safety coordinator's investigation report for injury or illness (DOA-6437) to determine if any additional corrective actions should be taken to prevent the recurrence of similar injuries and illnesses.
+The facility's safety coordinator or agency safety manager is primarily responsible for reviewing the supervisor's and safety coordinator's investigation report for injury or illness (DOA-6437) to determine if any additional corrective actions should be taken to prevent the recurrence of similar injuries and illnesses.
 He/she might be able to correct deficiencies more effectively in the management system that are beyond the control of the immediate supervisor.
 He/she may also, as a result of his/her own analysis of the injury/illness, contribute additional information and insights into the cause of the injury and illness.

 In the event of a serious injury or incident, the facility's safety coordinator or agency safety manager should also assist the supervisor in gathering information, interviewing witnesses, taking photographs and controlling the scene of the injury/illness (if necessary) to prevent further harm to employees and/or the public.